Jun 13, 2024 - Health + Traits

 Doesn’t taste soapy 49% vs. 51%

-Humans have hundreds of receptors, which send signals to our brains to produce what we recognize as aromas and flavors.
+Humans have hundreds of receptors that send signals to our brains to produce what we recognize as aromas and flavors.

-But exactly how this works is complex and differs from person to person.
-The same chemical can be found in both appealing and unappealing places — cheese and body odor, for example.
+However, this is complex and differs from person to person.
+For example, the same chemical can be found in appealing and unappealing places — cheese and body odor.
 Conversely, the same ingredient — such as cilantro — can contain both pleasant and unpleasant chemicals.
-Whether stinky cheese and cilantro are delicious or disgusting depends on your particular perception of many different chemicals.
+Whether stinky cheese and cilantro are delicious or disgusting depends on your perception of many different substances.

-The two genetic variants used in 23andMe’s Cilantro Taste Aversion trait report are both located in a cluster of olfactory receptor genes.
+The two genetic variants used in 23andMe’s Cilantro Taste Aversion trait report are in a cluster of olfactory receptor genes.
 These are biological sensors that detect chemicals in the air and in food.
-These receptor genes are also linked to the ability to detect what are called aldehydes, chemical compounds that are found in soap and thought to be a major component of cilantro aroma.
+These receptor genes are also linked to the ability to detect aldehydes, chemical compounds found in soap, which are thought to be a significant component of cilantro aroma.

 Supertasters

-One type of aldehyde has been described as being “fruity” and “green” and another type as being “soapy” and “pungent”.
+One type of aldehyde has been described as “fruity” and “green,” and another as “soapy” and “pungent.”

-One of the eight genes near the variants 23andMe uses in its report codes for a receptor called OR6A2, which is known to detect aldehydes such as those found in cilantro.
-Although this finding provides evidence that genetic variation in olfactory receptors is involved in cilantro taste perception, common genetic variants explain only a very small part of the difference — a half percent — between 23andMe customers for this trait.
+One of the eight genes near the variants 23andMe uses in its report codes for a receptor called OR6A2, known to detect aldehydes such as those found in cilantro.
+Although this finding proves that genetic variation in olfactory receptors is involved in cilantro taste perception, common genetic variants explain only a tiny part of the difference — a half percent — between 23andMe customers for this trait.

-This doesn’t mean that genetics can’t play a large role for a particular person.
-Indeed, some people are “supertasters,” or may have specific genetic variations that cause them to detect or not detect certain smells and flavors.
-One thing’s for sure – if you hate cilantro, you REALLY hate cilantro!
+This doesn’t mean genetics can’t play a significant role in a person.
+Indeed, some people are “supertasters” or may have specific genetic variations that cause them to detect or not detect certain smells and flavors.
+One thing’s for sure—if you hate cilantro, you really hate cilantro!

-If you haven’t already 23andMe customers check out your Cilantro Taste Aversion trait report here.
+If you aren’t already a 23andMe customer, check out your Cilantro Taste Aversion trait report here.
 Not yet a customer?
-Find out more here.
+Find out all that 23andMe offers here.

 Stay in the know.